Blue Jays' Roberto Osuna: Collects 23rd save

 Osuna pitched a scoreless ninth inning without allowing a baserunner to record his 23rd save of the season during Monday's win over Boston.

-Osuna has now converted 22 consecutive saves while allowing just three runs through 31.1 innings during that stretch.
+Osuna has now converted 22 consecutive saves, and he's allowed just three runs through 31.1 innings during that stretch.
 He's locked in as a high-end relief option in all fantasy settings and is well on his way to a career-best showing.

 More News